Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 The majority of early observations were made in intertidal (tidepool) habitats and as a result most of the early reports were for ochre stars, the most common in the habitat, but others species affected include the mottled star (Evasterias troschelii), leather star (Dermasterias imbricata), and six-armed stars (Leptasterias).

-In mid-December, substantial numbers of wasting stars were spotted around southern California.
-By the turn of the year it had been reported in 45 of the 84 MARINe sites from Alaska to San Diego sampled since that summer, and in the last few months it has spread to Mexico and parts of Oregon, which had previously been unaffected.
+In mid-December 2013, substantial numbers of wasting stars were spotted around southern California.
+By the turn of the year it had been reported in 45 of the 84 MARINe sites from Alaska to San Diego sampled since that summer, and in the summer of 2014 it has spread to Mexico and parts of Oregon, which had previously been unaffected.
 It is also intensifying, appearing at additional sites in those regions already affected.